 The aim of the society shall be to discuss, investigate, research and develop knowledge of the Paranormal.

-Membership of the society shall be open to anyone aged 18 or above aged 12 – 15 will be admitted as visitors if accompanied by a parent or guardian.
+Membership of the society shall be open to anyone aged 18 or above.

 Meetings of the society shall be held monthly.

 The committee of the society shall consist of seven elected persons, including Chairperson, Vice Chairperson, Secretary and Treasurer.
 In addition, should any approved affiliated sub-group not be represented on the committee by an elected member, the Leader of that sub-group or a nominated representative shall be a non-voting member of the committee in an ex-officio capacity.